jckras/livestream/README.md

 This module implements the [rdk camera API](https://github.com/rdk/camera-api) in a youtube-stream model.
 With this model, you can provide a youtube URL as a configurable attribute to a camera component.

+With this model, you can provide a URL to a video hosted on youtube or [other supported websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) as a configurable attribute to a camera component.

 ## Requirements

 The module executable is currently only supported on `linux/arm64`, `linux/amd64`, and `darwin/arm64`.
 Make sure your machine is running on one of these architectures to avoid exec format issues.